Tetrahydroisoquinoline

-Tetrahydroisoquinoline (TIQ or THIQ) is an organic compound with the chemical formula C9H11N.
+Tetrahydroisoquinoline (TIQ or THIQ), also known as AMPH-CR, is an organic compound with the chemical formula C9H11N.
 Classified as a secondary amine, it is derived from isoquinoline by hydrogenation.
 It is a colorless viscous liquid that is miscible with most organic solvents.
 The tetrahydroisoquinoline skeleton is encountered in a number of bioactive compounds and drugs.

+Pharmacology

+THIQ is a conformationally restrained (CR) or cyclized analogue of β-phenethylamine and amphetamine and is also known as AMPH-CR.
+In contrast to amphetamine however, THIQ fails to substitute for dextroamphetamine in rodent drug discrimination tests, suggesting that it lacks stimulant effects.
+Similar findings have been made for other tetrahydroisoquinoline analogues of psychoactive phenethylamines, for instance DOM-CR.
+In any case, THIQ does substitute for TDIQ (MDTIQ), a selective α2-adrenergic receptor ligand, indicating that it is not pharmacologically inactive.

 Reactions

 As a secondary amine, tetrahydroisoquinoline has weakly basic properties and forms salts with strong acids.
 It can be dehydrogenated to give isoquinoline and hydrogenated to decahydroisoquinoline.
 Like other secondary amines, tetrahydroisoquinoline can be oxidized to the corresponding nitrone using hydrogen peroxide, catalyzed by selenium dioxide.

 Toxicology

 Tetrahydroisoquinoline derivatives may be formed in the body as metabolites of some drugs, and this was once thought to be involved in the development of alcoholism.
 This theory has now been discredited and is no longer generally accepted by the scientific community, but endogenous production of neurotoxic tetrahydroisoquinoline derivatives such as norsalsolinol continue to be investigated as possible causes for some conditions such as Parkinson's disease.